Have a question? You might find the answer here:

 How long have you been blogging?

-I started blogging about two years ago, but it took me quite a while to figure out what sort of blog this was going to be.
+I started blogging about in 2012.
+It took me a few months to figure out what sort of blog this was going to be.
 It started as a personal blog but changed into a sewing & craft blog pretty quickly!
+For these last years I have been blogging quite regularly, taking the odd little blogging break every now and then to recharge & refocus.

 Are you a full-time blogger?